 - No support for keyword classification (can be deferred to a server as well)

-The structure of the data is 160 directories (one for each classification).
+The offline domain’s database structure is 160 directories (one for each classification).
 Each directory contains a text file with the domains that are part of that classification.
-This allows for easy importing to any database like: MySQL, PostgreSQL and more.
+This structure allows for easy importing to any database like MySQL, PostgreSQL and more.